About us

 Upcoming events

 And feel free to sitemail me to recommend another movie for a future meeting.
-You can go by the official list from the website 366 Weird Movies (366 Weird Movies + Apocrypha: streaming info last updated 5/24/21 - Google Sheets) or suggest something else.20 attendees
+It would be great if you wanted to host and lead discussion too.
+You can go by the official list from the website 366 Weird Movies (366 Weird Movies + Apocrypha: streaming info last updated 5/24/21 - Google Sheets) or suggest something else.

-I'll get to the library at 1:30 p.m. and try to set everything up in time for a 2 p.m. start.
+I'll get to the library around 1:30 p.m. and try to set everything up in time for a 2 p.m. start.
 Get there early so you don't miss a minute.
 The library closes at 5, so we'll have to wrap up discussion before then.
-Discussions tend to last no more than about half an hour, but maybe it will last longer this time if we break into smaller groups and make it feel less like a classroom.
+Discussions tend to last no more than about half an hour.

 It's all free.
 We'll be in the Andy Boss Community Room on the 4th floor of the George Latimer Public Library in downtown St. Paul.